ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/index.md

 # Rezolver

 Rezolver is a [fast](docs/benchmarks.md), efficient, extensible, [open source](https://github.com/ZolutionSoftware/Rezolver) IOC container supporting .Net
-Core.
+Core, .Net 4.5.2 and .Net 4.6 - with Asp.Net Core integration too.

 This site contains API documentation and developer guides for getting the most out of it.

 ## Features